alexbfree/thesis/src/chapter-1.md

 - [Principle 12](#principle-12) - The 'Seams' of Digital Services need to be Identified, Exploited and Protected.
 - [Principle 13](#principle-13) - It is Possible (and Necessary) to Demonstrate Business Benefits of Transparency and Human-centricity.

-### A Detailed and Actionable Research Agenda and Strategies for Empowerment and Systemic Change{#1.2.5}
+### A Detailed and Actionable Research Agenda and Strategy for Empowerment and Systemic Change{#1.2.5}

 In order to bring together the learnings of this research and the above contributions into the most actionable form possible, this thesis (specifically [Section III](#section-iii)) outlines a new research agenda, called **_Human Data Relations (HDR)_** [[Chapter 7](#chapter-7)].
-HDR extends the existing theories of Human-Data Interaction (HDI) [@mortier2014], in order to invite and facilitate confrontation of its practical challenges (as well as the other desires identified through the Case Studies).
-This involves examination of the sociotechnical realities of held data and provider power in today's data-centric world.
+HDR extends the existing theories of Human-Data Interaction (HDI) [@mortier2014], in order to invite and facilitate confrontation of its practical challenges (as well the challenges of the other desires identified through the Case Studies).
+This involves discursive and grounded examination of the sociotechnical realities of held data and provider power in today's data-centric world.
 HDR can be considered as a framework to operationalise HDI, and its practitioners as a _recursive public_ [[7.8](#7.8)].

 Drawing on information theory background laid out in [2.1.1](#2.1.1), [Chapter 7](#chapter-7) differentiates the needs participants expressed from data (the stored artefact) and from information (the set of facts and opinions encoded within that data), offering as a model the distinct concepts of _life information_ (from which people gain insights and extract value) and _ecosystem information_ (from which people improve awareness and control over the use of their data).
 Combining these differing motives with the Case Study themes from [Chapter 6](#chapter-6) yields four clear objectives that the HDR research agenda aims to deliver for people: